 Apply it to your own position

-The 9-question diagnostic identifies whether you trigger Annex III §4, the conditional Article 27 FRIA, or Article 25 reverse-bascule as an HR deployer.
+The 9-question diagnostic identifies whether you trigger the Art.
+5(1)(f) emotion-recognition prohibition, Annex III §4 high-risk classification, or Article 25 reverse-bascule as an HR deployer.
 60 seconds.
 Zero data collected.

 This page is informational.
 It does not constitute legal advice, regulatory determination, or a conformity assessment under Article 43 AIA.
 Specific classifications for any specific HR deployer require a tailored screening.
 Organisations recognising themselves in the Annex III §4 description should consult qualified labour counsel and engage works-council representatives where applicable before making compliance decisions.